axmolengine/axmol/.github/pull_request_template.md

 ## Issue ticket number and link

 ## Checklist before requesting a review
+### For each PR
 -  [ ] I have performed a self-review of my code.

--  [ ] If it is a core feature, I have added thorough tests.
+   Optional:
--  [ ] I have checked readme and add important infos to this PR (if it needed).
+   -  [ ] I have checked readme and add important infos to this PR.
    -  [ ] I have added/adapted some tests too.

+### For core/new feature
+-  [ ] I have checked readme and add important infos to this PR.
+-  [ ] I have added thorough tests.